OSEnergy/Specification/Programming Guide/Programming-Guide.md

 ##
 This document will assist in developing devices to participate in an OSEnergy compliant system.
 Both Battery Masters and Charging Devices are covered:
-&nbsp;&nbsp;&nbsp;- Battery Master  (BatMan):  Coding needed to enable a node to function as the system wide conductor/coordinator
+- Battery Master  (BatMan):  Coding needed to enable a node to function as the system wide conductor/coordinator
-&nbsp;&nbsp;&nbsp;- Charging Device (ChgDev):  Coding needed to allow a node to participate in a cooperative way for charging an associated battery.
+- Charging Device (ChgDev):  Coding needed to allow a node to participate in a cooperative way for charging an associated battery.

 Please refer to the `OSEnergy Design Guide` for additional architectural details on how each type of device is utilized in a complete system.
 Do note that a single device may provide for more then one OSEnergy role, example, an alternator regulator is a Charging Device, but may (if capable) also serve as a potential Battery Manager.